-- Austin Reggae Festival – Featuring three days of reggae in mid-April, April 14-16, 2017, this festival takes place at Auditorium Shores in downtown Austin.
+- Austin Reggae Festival – Featuring 3 days of reggae in mid-April, this festival takes place at Auditorium Shores in downtown Austin.

 - Texas Burlesque Festival – This three-day showdown in late April celebrates the revival of burlesque, vaudeville and cabaret through a variety of parties, a brunch/roundtable, workshops and performances.

 - Cinco de Mayo – Celebrating the day in 1862 when Mexican troops beat the French during the Battle of Puebla, winning their independence, Cinco de Mayo festivities are held at Fiesta Gardens Park on the weekend closest to the holiday.
 It includes food, fun and a host of live Tejano and Mexican music throughout the weekend,